awsdocs/aws-secrets-manager-docs/doc_source/manage_update-secret.md

 Follow the steps under one of the following tabs:

 **Important**
 Updating the secret in this manner doesn't change the credentials on the protected server\.
 If you want the credentials on the server to stay in sync with the credentials stored in the secret value, we recommend you enable rotation\.
 An AWS Lambda function changes both the credentials on the server and those in the secret to match, and tests that the updated credentials work\.
-For more information, see [Rotating Your AWS Secrets Manager Secrets](rotating-secrets.md)\.
+For more information, see [Rotating your AWS Secrets Manager secrets](rotating-secrets.md)\.
 You can create a basic secret using a desired format for the `SecretString`\.
 For example, you could use a simple JSON key\-value pair\.
 For example, `{"username":"someuser", "password":"securepassword"}` However, if you later want to enable rotation for this secret, you must use a specific structure for the secret\.
 Secrets Manager determines the exact format by the rotation function you want to use with this secret\.
-For the details of what each rotation function requires to work with the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [ Rotating AWS Secrets Manager Secrets for Other Databases or Services\.](secretsmanager/latest/userguide/reference_available-rotation-templates.html)
+For the details of what each rotation function requires to work with the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [ Rotating AWS Secrets Manager Secrets for Other Databases or Services\.](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_available-rotation-templates.html)

 ------
 #### [ Using the Secrets Manager console ]<a name="proc-encrypted-secret-value-console"></a>